List of Japanese supercentenarians: Denzō Ishizaki

 Denzō Ishizaki (石崎 伝蔵, Ishizaki Denzō) was an elementary school teacher and town assembly member in his hometown Kansago, Ibaraki Prefecture.
 At the time of his death, Ishizaki had been the world's oldest-living man for almost 18 weeks.
 He died of multiple organ failure on 29 April 1999 at age 112 (or 114?) years and 209 days, and was the oldest Japanese man ever (until October 2001, when his record was broken by Yukichi Chuganji).
 However, Ishizaki claimed to be two years older, asserting that his birth register had been "delayed by two years".
 In July 2023, LongeviQuest determined that Ishizaki was born 18 days earlier than previously believed, based on his family records.

 Yukichi Chuganji

 Yukichi Chuganji (中願寺 雄吉; Chūganji Yūkichi, 23 March 1889 – 28 September 2003) was a Japanese silkworm breeder and specialist, bank employee and community welfare officer who lived for 114 years and 189 days.
 At the time of his death, he was the oldest Japanese man ever and the world's oldest-living person.
+He was the fourth out of currently six known men to hold the title.

 His diet consisted primarily of meat.
 He also ate toffee, drank milk, the occasional apple juice and only drank alcohol in moderation, which he believed were the secrets to a long life.
 He died of natural causes on the evening of 28 September 2003, after being served a glass of apple juice by his 74-year-old daughter, who was his only living child.
 Besides five children, Chuganji also had seven grandchildren and twelve great-grandchildren.